-The Delaware Division of Historical and Cultural Affairs is partnering with the Delaware Alliance for Nonprofit Advancement to develop its new strategic plan for fiscal years 2022 through 2026.
-The plan will recognize and incorporate the issues, ideas and initiatives of Delaware’s history-, preservation- and cultural-communities including its audiences, institutions, educators and organizations.
-Public input and engagement will involve one-on-one interviews, focus groups, online surveys and a virtual town hall.
+During 2021, the Delaware Division of Historical and Cultural Affairs partnered with the Delaware Alliance for Nonprofit Advancement to develop its 2022–2026 Strategic Plan.
+The plan recognizes and incorporates the issues, ideas and initiatives of Delaware’s history-, preservation- and cultural-communities including its audiences, institutions, educators and organizations.

 With this strategic plan, the division recognizes diversity, equity, accessibility and inclusion as essential in our work with audiences, partners and constituents.
 The recognition of the value, role and impact of history, preservation and culture to community wellbeing, education, inclusivity and strong communities is vital to the division’s mission, goals and objectives.